MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 ### Consent types

 - **Administrator -** Indicates the consent was provided by the administrator (on behalf of the organization)
-- **Individual user -** Indicates the consent was granted by the user and only has access to that user’s information
+- **Individual user -** Indicates the consent was granted by the user and only has access to that user's information
 - **Accepted values**
   - *AllPrincipals -* Consented by an administrator for the entire tenancy
   - *Principal –* Consented by the individual user for data only related to that account